DFE-Digital/get-into-teaching-app/docs/content.md

 ### Inset text

 If you need to call out something important in a page and differentiate it from the surrounding text, you can use the inset text component.
-Specify the component in the frontmatter and then include it anywhere in the page:
+Specify the component in the frontmatter and then include it anywhere in the page.
+We use the purple colour for non-UK content and the purple-white colour for non-UK content on a grey background.

 ```yaml
 ---